moby/moby/docs/sources/reference/commandline/cli.md

     Usage: docker logout [SERVER]

-    Log the user out of a docker registry server, if no server is specified "https://index.docker.io/v1/" is the default.
+    Log out from a Docker registry, if no server is specified "https://index.docker.io/v1/" is the default.

     example:
     $ docker logout localhost:8080